How to Backup Outlook Data (Mail, Calendar, Contacts,Tasks) in Outlook 2016, 2013, 2010, 2007 or 2003

 Secondly, we should clarify that the most reliable and proper way to backup & restore Outlook data, is to manually copy/paste the Outlook data file (e.g. Outlook.pst) to another location instead of using the “Import / Export” capability given by Microsoft Outlook.
 This happens because when you are using Outlook's "Import/Export" capability to export Outlook data to a file, you’ll lose significant Outlook settings like:

 – Message rules.

 – Junk E-mail and Blocked Senders,

 In this article I‘ll show you how to properly backup Outlook (Mail, Calendar, Contacts,Tasks) in Outlook 2016, 2013, 2010, 2007 or 2003 versions. *

-Notice*: If you are using Outlook 2003 or 2007, then you can use the Microsoft Outlook Personal Folders Backup tool to automate the Outlook backup process.
-(Detailed instructions can be found in this tutorial: How to use Microsoft Outlook Personal Folders Backup tool to backup Outlook)
+Notice*: If you are using Outlook 2016, 2013 or 2010, then you can use the Outlook 2016 and Outlook 2013 Backup Add-In to automate the Outlook backup process.
+(Detailed instructions can be found in this tutorial: How to Automatically Backup Outlook 2016, 2013 or 2010 PST Data File.

 - Related article: How to Backup & Restore Outlook Account Settings.

 How to Properly Backup Outlook 2019, 2016, 2013, 2010, 2007 or 2003 Data (.pst)